- 21 Mar 2023

 Mambu supports five types of deposit products:

-Fixed Deposit: In this type of product, clients are able to make deposits until the minimum opening balance has been reached.
+- Fixed Deposit: As the name suggests, fixed deposits have a fixed term after which they should be withdrawn or closed.
+With this type of product, clients are able to make deposits until the minimum opening balance has been reached.
 At this point, you can begin the maturity period, during which they will be unable to deposit, but will be able to withdraw.
+Before the maturity date, you have the option to undo maturity.

-Funding Account: Is used to enable the funding of peer-to-peer (P2P) lending.
+- Funding Account: Used to enable the funding of peer-to-peer (P2P) lending.

 As of March 15, 2022, Mambu no longer offers the peer-to-peer (P2P) lending feature (also known as loan fractionalization).